Kontent-ai-consulting/asset-taxonomy-remap/README.md

 # Asset Taxonomy Remapper for Kontent.ai

-This Node.js script updates asset taxonomy terms by remapping taxonomy terms from a Kontent.ai source environment to a target environment.
-It dynamically fetches assets and taxonomies from both environments, generates an HTML preview report, and updates the target assets after user confirmation.
+This Node.js script remaps taxonomy terms on assets from a Kontent.ai source environment to a target environment.
+It dynamically fetches asset and taxonomy data, generates an HTML preview report, and updates the target assets after user confirmation.

-**Note:** This script handles the [Data-ops Asset Type limitation](https://github.com/kontent-ai/data-ops/blob/main/src/commands/environment/backupRestore/README.md#known-limitations) by directly updating asset taxonomy elements, bypassing the limitation described there.
+**Note:** This script aims to handle the [Data-ops Asset Type limitation](https://github.com/kontent-ai/data-ops/blob/main/src/commands/environment/backupRestore/README.md#known-limitations) by directly updating asset taxonomy elements via the Management API.

 ---